wizcamp/wizcamp-realms-demo/session-guides/SESSION-07.md

-**Component composition** is how professional React apps stay organized and maintainable.
+**Component composition** is how React apps stay organized and maintainable.
 Instead of one massive component doing everything, you break functionality into focused pieces.
 Each component has a single responsibility, making your code easier to understand, test, and modify.

 <a id="connecting-the-quiz-modal"></a>